kz26/django-htmlpurifier/readme.md

 or perhaps
 `MyHtmlField = htmlpurifier.HTMLField(widget=forms.TextArea)`

-*NOTE: HTMLField() is a subclass of Django's CharField.*
+*HTMLField() is a subclass of Django's CharField.*

-If for some reason you need a low-level function that simply purifies a string input, do:
+If for some reason you don't want to deal with forms and just need a low-level function that HTML-purifies a string input, do:
 `htmlpurifier.purify(my_html_str)`

 ## Writing your own PHP processing script
 django-htmlpurifier ships with a very basic PHP script that provides an interface to the PHP HTML Purifier library using its default settings.
-If the default settings do not float your boat, please refer to the [HTML Purifier docs](http://htmlpurifier.org/live/configdoc/plain.html).
+If the default settings do not float your boat, please refer to the [HTML Purifier configuration reference](http://htmlpurifier.org/live/configdoc/plain.html).